keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 Can you think of how complexity occurs in a server application?

 * Configuration comes from any number of sources, both when starting the application and during runtime.
 * Database queries each need to be protected against errors and checked if any occur.
-Each type requires different handling.
+Each error type requires different handling.
 * External API calls will respond in an indeterminate amount of time, if at all.
 * Transforming API responses is fraught with surprises.
 No data coming from an external source is safe.
 * Errors need to be logged.